 Can you still remember your high school mathematics?
 We are sure you have learned the famous Sine Rule.
-Using the Sine Rule, you can compute angles and any side of the triangle if you are given enough data.
+Using the Sine Rule, you can calculate angles and any side of the triangle if you are given enough data.
 The sine rule is shown in the diagram below.
-For example, if the user enters angle A and angle B as 60 and 30 respectively, and the length a=4, then b=6.93.
+For example, if the user enters angle A and angle B as 60 and 30 respectively, and the length a=4,b=6.93, you can calculate c.
 You need to convert the degree to radian by multiplying the angle by pi(=3.14159) and divide it by 180.

 Copyright ® 2008 Dr.Liew Voon Kiong .
 All rights reserved |Contact: firstname.lastname@example.org